veryalien/mycobit/README.md

 mycobit is a 4-bit system, everything exists within groups of 4 binary digits from 0000 to 1111 or, in base 16 (hexadecimal), 0x0 to 0xF.
 8-bit systems are based on groups of 8 binary digits, commonly called bytes.
 4 bit groups are smaller than bytes and are often referred to as nibbles or nybbles.

+NOTE: The latest version of mycobit uses the original MyCo/TPS editor mode.
+Every time you move to a new nibble with button B, the next press of button A will put a zero in the nibble.
+This isn't so obvious when you are working with empty memory which is already all zeroes.
+Some versions of mycobit, including the versions for different boards, just added one to the value already in the nibble.
+If the following instructions don't seem to work, you are probably using an older version.
+Just press button A until you get the value you want!

-Press and release button A, one led will be displayed in the top right-hand corner of the display.
+Press and release button A until one led is displayed in the top right-hand corner of the display.
 The value 1 is now in the first nibble.
 Hold button A down and it will cycle through all 16 values.
 Some action!

 Pressing button B will move to the next nibble, it will be highlighted with the cursor.